Hip Dysplasia

 What is the right time for hip dysplasia treatment?

 Hip dysplasia should be treated at an early age for better results.
-Professional medical practitioners consider the age between 18 months to 6 years as the right time for the treatment.
+Professional medical practitioners consider the age between 18 months and 6 years as the right time for the treatment.